commonlyjs/commonlyjs.com/src/articles/map-filter-reduce.md

 # Array.prototype.map
-This function plays a really big part in a functional paradigm and is perhaps one of the most useful and often used array method in day to day use.
+This function plays a big part in a functional JavaScript and is perhaps one of the most useful and often used array method in day to day use.
 That means, you'll get familiar with it rather pretty quickly.

 ```javascript